-Talking about mental health has become increasingly commonplace to talk about in every industry.
+Talking about mental health has become increasingly commonplace over the years.
 Even so, suicide is a topic often glossed over until it happens to someone you love.
 We understand the importance of open conversation and the urgency of keeping it that way, now and for future generations to come.
-With National Suicide Prevention Week upon us, we’re taking this time to provide resources to try and aid the conversation, provide support, and offer a safe space for anyone who needs it.
+With National Suicide Prevention Week upon us, we’re taking this time to provide resources to try and aid the conversation, provide support and offer a safe space for anyone who needs it.

-National Suicide Prevention Week Mental Health Resources“Even the darkest night will end and the sun will rise.” – Les Misérables by Victor Hugo Click To Tweet
+National Suicide Prevention Week Mental Health Resources“Even the darkest night will end and the sun will rise.” – Victor Hugo Click To Tweet

 The TrevorLifeline is a crisis intervention and suicide prevention phone service available 24/7 at 1-866-488-7386.
 TrevorText is available by texting “START” to 678678.

 SAMHSA’s SPRC provides accurate data, up-to-date research, and knowledge of effective strategies and interventions that are essential to our ability to prevent suicide.
 With it you can find programs, toolkits, fact sheets, and other resources to help you take effective action.
 Visit their website right here.

 Backline connects music industry professionals and their families with mental health and wellness resources–streamlining access to a network of trusted organizations and care providers that specifically understand this line of work.
 Backline Case Management is still available during the COVID-19 crisis.
 Their case managers will work one-on-one with you to provide you with the resources you need to keep going.

 You Got This is a mental health, suicide prevention, and self care program that provides resources and education for the creative community.
 Created by the New Orleans Musicians’ Clinic, this program was built by professionals in the space who truly care about the betterment of those who are looking for hope and social connection through difficult times.
 You can also sign up for their weekly newsletter for updates and support.
 Sign up here.